New Zealand Qualifications Authority: Numbers

 In 2016 more than 146,000 candidates sat NCEA and Scholarship exams.
-Because of the Kaikoura earthquake, the Scholarship exams were postponed.
+Due to the Kaikoura earthquake, the Scholarship exams were postponed.
 Students in the Hurunui and Kaikoura districts were unable to attend their exams as their schools were closed, meaning they had to use their derived grades.

 Controversies

 In 2005 the Authority's Chairman and CEO resigned after an investigation by the State Services Commission into the 2004 New Zealand Scholarship exams.
 In the physics exams only 39 out of 1,012 students who sat the exam received a scholarship while in English the result was 228 out of 587.
 This, and the state of the Authority as a whole at that time, was described by media as a "debacle".

 Concerns over exams

 In 2016, mistakes were made in the 2016 maths exam at every level.